lmgorman/CoTS-RNAseq/README.md

 # RNA extraction
 Prior to extraction, _Porites_ sp. samples were cut up using scissors and vortexed due to the tissue still remaining on the coral skeleton.
-Contrastingly, in _Acropora hyacinthus_ samples, the tissue had successfully dissociated from the skeleton into the DNA/DNA shield, so these samples were not cut.
+Contrastingly, in _Acropora hyacinthus_ samples, the tissue had successfully dissociated from the skeleton, so these samples were not cut.
 300-1500 µL of sample was then transferred to a new tube and RNA was extracted using the Zymo RNA/ DNA quick prep mini kit.
 QC of RNA was conducted on both a nanodrop and a bioanalyser.
 Samples with a 260/280 ratio between 1.8-2.2 and containing two RNA peaks (18S and 28S) on the bioanalyser were sent to MGX-Montpellier GenomiX<sup>1</sup>  for sequencing.

 # Pure venom extraction